Online Continual Learning on Intel Loihi 2 via a Co-designed Spiking Neural Network

-In this paper, we focus on the supervised few-shot online continual learning experiments and refer the reader to the original CLP paper~\cite{hajizada2024clp} for novelty detection and semi-supervised experiment results.
-We employed the same setup involving the OpenLORIS dataset~\cite{she2020openloris} as in the original CLP paper: single pass over non-shuffled frames of 40 classes, which are pre-processed by a fixed pre-trained feature extractor (Fig~\ref{fig:main_fig}a).
-The goal for the OCL algorithm here is to learn objects from such streams while avoiding catastrophic forgetting of the learned objects.
+Throughout this work, we operate in the strict online continual learning setting with a batch size of 1 -- each sample is processed, learned from, and discarded before the next arrives.
+The batch\_size=1 regime represents the most demanding real-time constraint and is the standard benchmark protocol for online continual learning~\cite{mai2022online,hayes2022online}.
+We focus on the supervised few-shot online continual learning experiments, and refer the reader to~\cite{hajizada2024clp} for novelty detection and semi-supervised experiment results.
+We employed the following setup involving the OpenLORIS dataset~\cite{she2020openloris}: single pass over non-shuffled frames of 40 classes, which are pre-processed by a fixed pre-trained feature extractor on a GPU (Fig.~\ref{fig:main_fig}a).
+The goal of the OCL algorithm here is to learn objects from such streams while avoiding catastrophic forgetting.
 In the one-shot setting, a single short video clip per object category is sequentially injected into the OCL model.